xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_assemblies.md

 ## Preparing the sources

-First we will start by modifying the source files as outlined in [Getting Started Building Websharp Electron Application Assemblies](https://github.com/xamarin/WebSharp/blob/master/docs/getting-started/getting-started-websharp-building-assemblies.md) which basically says that if we want to use the built assemblies then we need to make sure we have a `namespace` specified.
+First, we will start by modifying the source files as outlined in [Getting Started Building Websharp Electron Application Assemblies](https://github.com/xamarin/WebSharp/blob/master/docs/getting-started/getting-started-websharp-building-assemblies.md) which basically says that if we want to use the built assemblies then we need to make sure we have a `namespace` specified.

 ### Main process